jehrodrigues/Housing-Classifier/README.md

 # Housing Classification with Transformers

 This repo aims to perform the classification of housing data into Apartment or House.
-It fine-tunes and evaluates two pre-trained transformer models on the CASAFARI dataset.
+It fine-tunes and evaluates two pre-trained transformer models on a real estate dataset.

 ---